confy-security/confy-addons/SECURITY.md

 ## Acknowledgments

-We thank all security researchers and community members who help make Confy Addons more secure.
+We thank all security researchers and community members who help make Confy more secure.

 If you've responsibly disclosed a security vulnerability to us and would like to be credited, please let us know, and we'll include you in our security advisory.